 Getting PayPal Key is even easier than requesting a PayPal Cash Card in that you don’t have to wait for a plastic card to arrive in the mail.
 You’ll get a virtual card number that can be used online (again, as long as the merchant accepts Mastercard).
 The downside is that PayPal Key is not yet available to all PayPal account holders.

-You can check if you’re eligible by logging in to your account and seeing if the PayPal Key option pops up.
+You can check whether you’re eligible by logging in to your account and seeing whether the PayPal Key option pops up.
 If so, once you sign up, you’ll get your virtual card details (including the card number, expiration date, and security code), which you can then use when you shop on Amazon.

 PayPal Credit Cards